paladin-t/b8/pages/gallery.md

 ![](imgs/creating_sprites.png)

-create maps as well:
+Create maps as well:

 ![](imgs/creating_maps.png)

-import and quantize images:
+Import and quantize images:

 ![](imgs/importing_images.png)

-write programs in a BASIC dialect, in which music and sound effects are also written:
+Write programs in a BASIC dialect, in which music and sound effects are also written:

 ![](imgs/writing_programs.png)

-then mix all assets into a playable game, or a usable program:
+Then mix all assets into a playable game, or a usable program:

 ![](imgs/playable_now.png)

-user can create, edit, import, export, and play disks in an integrated environment:
+User can create, edit, import, export, and play disks in an integrated environment:

 ![](imgs/integrated.png)